edwinlowxh/SimpliPlan/README.md

 2. Calculate Car Affordability
 3. Calculate Housing Affordability

-Basic Front-End was designed with HTML5, CSS and JavaScript using BootStrap Backend was implemented with Django
+Basic Front-End was designed with HTML5, CSS and JavaScript using BootStrap.
+Backend was implemented with Django

 # To Start: